-92. This lawsuit arises because defendants are flouting the statutory and regulatory rules governing NIH grantmaking.
-As explained below, defendants have systematically disrupted the review of pending grant applications, delayed the annual renewal of already-approved multi-year awards, and terminated huge tranches of grants midyear through boilerplate notices.
+93. This lawsuit arises because defendants are flouting the statutory and regulatory rules governing NIH grantmaking.
+As explained below, defendants have adopted a series of directives that blacklist certain topics-e.g., "DEI," "gender," or "vaccine hesitancy"-that the Administration disfavors.
+In adopting, implementing, and enforcing those directives, defendants have systematically disrupted the review of pending grant applications, delayed the annual renewal of already-approved multi-year awards, and terminated huge tranches of grants in the middle of the project year.
 Those disruptions have caused-and will continue to cause-significant harm to plaintiffs and their institutions.